American History; Public History/Museum Studies; Oral History; Gender Studies; Jewish History

 Curriculum Vitae (pdf)

 Susan Porter is an historian whose primary research fields are nineteenth-century American social history, gender history, child welfare history, and Jewish history.
 An experienced public historian/museum consultant who researches families and buildings for historic house museums and plans and implements museum interpretations, exhibitions, and oral history projects, she is currently completing a project for the National Park Service at the Marsh-Billings-Rockefeller National Historical Park in Woodstock, Vermont.

 Susan held several faculty positions and was Associate Professor of History at Simmons College (1990-1997).
 From 2000-2005 she was Research Manager at Historic New England (2000-2005) and from 2005-2012 she was affiliated with the museum studies program at the Harvard Extension School.
 She was awarded two fellowships at Radcliffe (1989-1990; 1997-1999).

 Susan’s publications include three co-authored books, Becoming American Jews (Brandeis University Press, 2009), The Pierce House Historic Property Report (Historic New England, 2005), and Historic Furnishings Report, Marsh-Billings-Rockefeller National Historical Park, 3 volumes, 2013; an edited book, Women of the Commonwealth, Work, Family, and Social Change in Nineteenth-Century Massachusetts (University of Massachusetts Press, 1996), and several articles.

-In addition to her work as a museum consultant, Susan Porter continues to work on several projects relating to nineteenth-century social history, including a book on children who lived in early 19th century American orphanages and manuscripts on middle-class boarding houses and connections between Progressive Jews and Christians in Boston.
+Susan Porter continues to work as a museum consultant and oral historian.
+Her scholarly projects include a book on children who lived in early 19th century orphanages and manuscripts on several aspects of 19th century social history: adoption, domestic service, the politics of genteel boarding houses, architect and designer client relationships, and Progressive era connections between Jews and Christians in Boston.

 Porter, Susan.
 “A Good Home: Indenture and Adoption in American Orphanages, 1800-1850.”
 Adoption in America: Historical Perspectives.
 Edited by E. Wayne Carp.
 Ann Arbor: University of Michigan Press, 2002.